 Eddie Hearn gave an animated interview during Maurice Hooker v Jose Ramirez fight week in which the promoter discussed the Dillian Whyte case.

-The Matchroom boss was pushed for the reason why his fighter was allowed to compete having tested positive for steroids in the days prior.
+The Matchroom boss was pushed for the reason why his fighter was allowed to compete, having tested positive for steroids in the days prior.

-Whyte had two metabolites of Dianabol in his system but was hastily given a hearing which usually takes months to complete.
+Whyte had two metabolites of Dianabol in his system but was hastily given a hearing, which usually takes months to complete.

-In order to save the Pay-Per-View show, Whyte needed to present his evidence.
+To save the Pay-Per-View show, Whyte needed to present his evidence.
 Greenlighted by the UK Anti-Doping Agency and the Commissioner of the event, the British Boxing Board of Control was sought.

-The interviewer also attempted to push Hearn to answer the question of PED’s being involved.
+The interviewer also attempted to push Hearn to answer the question of PEDs being involved.
 Hearn would not answer directly.

-In the end, Hearn was clearly getting annoyed with the line of conversation as he pushed his point that all rules were followed.
+In the end, Hearn was getting annoyed with the line of conversation as he pushed his point that all rules were followed.

-Rivas had every right to know what was found in his opponent’s system.
-Long before being punched in the head by Whyte.
+Rivas had every right to know what was found in his opponent’s system long before being punched in the head by Whyte.